Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Data

 \subsection{Comparisons with other classifications}

-Although the training of the diffusion model does not make use of any labels, it is important to compare the distributions of metrics over different source selection criteria.
-This allows us to compare both the performance of detecting particular sources but also to determine what sources or factors may hinder the pipeline's ability to classify objects sufficiently.
+Although our diffusion model is trained in an unsupervised manner without labels, it is essential to compare the distributions of metrics over different source selection criteria.
+This allows us to compare the performance of detecting particular sources and determine what sources or factors may hinder the pipeline's ability to classify objects sufficiently.